casperbp/renamingless-capture-avoiding/README.md

-# Renamingless Capture Avoiding Substitution, Intrinsically
+# Renamingless Capture Avoiding Substitution

 This repository contains a literate Agda document describing a technique for capture avoiding substitution of open $\lambda$ terms.